umbraco/UmbracoDocs/10/umbraco-cms/reference/management/models/contenttype.md

 ### ContentType(IShortStringHelper shortStringHelper, IContentType parent, string alias)

-Constructor for creating a new `ContentType` object where the necessary parameters are a short string helper `IShortStringHelper`, the parent `ContentType` as an `IContentType` and the alias of the new `ContentType` as `string`.
+Constructor for creating a new `ContentType` object.
+The necessary parameters are a short string helper `IShortStringHelper`, the parent `ContentType` as an `IContentType` and the alias of the new `ContentType` as `string`.

 ### new ContentType(IShortStringHelper shortStringHelper, int parentId)